drGalapagos/SupportNightmares/README.md

           - *along with the [`250228_drgalapagos_001_1_analysis.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_1_analysis.md) analysis file  dissecting the case.*

 **6. Send a pull request / add your contributions to the main repository**
-  - Finalize the contribution by adding it to the main repository
+  - Finalize your contribution and share it with everyone by adding it to the main repository.
-  - Indicate whether your contribution should be further processed into a blog post or any other artifact.
+  - Indicate if you want your contribution to be processed further into a blog post or any other artifact or send a ready-to-post document linking to all the resources used in the analysis.

 ## Contributions and suggestions are welcome 🙌 and highly encouraged 💪!